Anderson House in Washington, D.C.

 Sancerres at Sunset

-A Revolutionary War cannon sits atop the marble floor of the Gilded Age mansion.
+You don’t often see a Revolutionary War cannon sitting atop the marble floor of a Gilded Age mansion.

 History of Anderson House